bodison/godot-gdscript-toolkit/README.md

 To install this project you need `python3` and `pip`.
 Regardless of the target version, installation is done by `pip3` command and for stable releases, it downloads the package from PyPI.
+For Windows, please run the install command with administrator permissions.

 ### Godot 4